 “That’s disgusting,” week-ago Saren replied, frowning.
-What was that all about?
+What had that been all about?

 Nihlus just rolled his eyes.
 “I had the same thing an hour ago.
 And it’s all dry.
 Why should I wash it?”

-“You’re a mess,” had been his reply a week ago, and it was delivered in such a taunting, condescending tone that Saren winced.
-If someone were to speak to him that way they’d lose all their teeth.
+“You’re a mess,” had been his reply a week ago, and it was delivered in such a taunting, condescending tone that Saren shook his head in disbelief.
+If someone were to speak to him that way, they’d lose all their teeth.
 Perhaps their tongue too.

 “Fuck you very much,” Nihlus said with a fixed smile that Saren knew all too well.
-But obviously he hadn’t registered anything wrong with it then, and had just walked to the airlock.
+But obviously he hadn’t registered anything wrong with it then.
 This time, when he heard Nihlus call, “Have fun!” he knew what the strange subharmonics meant: you might as well stay out.

 Saren crossed his arms over his chest.
-I’m an obnoxious fuck, he concluded.
+I’m obnoxious, he concluded.
 Nothing new, of course, but it was supposed to work on demand, and only on people who deserved no better.
-Which was to say, on the overwhelming majority, but still.
-There was something rotten about this and now he felt that if he kicked at it, his foot would go right through the weak spot and into his own mangled flesh below.
+Which was to say, on the overwhelming majority.
+But Nihlus… Nihlus was something else.

-He gritted his teeth and fast-forwarded again until he caught Nihlus standing in front of the still projection.
-He delivered the line for the third time, and for the third time, it made Saren swallow hard through a dry throat.
+Gritting his teeth, he fast-forwarded again.
+Nihlus delivered the line for the third time, and for the third time, it wrenched at Saren’s gut.
 “You’re a waste of time, Kryik.
 Look at you.
 Talking to yourself?
 Watching me shed blood instead of whatever normal people watch to get off?
 That’s sick.
 That’s fucking sick.”

-Nihlus remained motionless for a time, hands covering face, breathing loud enough for Saren to hear from the recording.
-Finally he disconnected his datapad and returned to his cot.
-He didn’t lie down; he threw himself on it, face down, like a lifeless corpse.
-For some seconds he didn’t move a muscle, and Saren was about to fast-forward further, thinking he had fallen asleep, but then he caught motion and stopped.
+He stood there, motionless, hands cradling his face, breathing loud enough for Saren to hear from the recording.
+Finally, he disconnected his datapad and returned to his cot.
+He didn’t lie down: he threw himself on it, face down, like a lifeless corpse.
+For a long time, he didn’t move, and Saren was about to fast-forward further, thinking he had fallen asleep, but then he caught motion and stopped.
 He couldn’t quite see what Nihlus was doing.
-Perhaps he was asleep, and was having a very vivid dream?
+Perhaps he was asleep, having a very vivid dream?
 Saren cocked his head to the side for better perspective.
 Maybe he was scratching.

-And as if it were really Nihlus speaking, he turned around in the video, half-sitting with his back in the corner, his right hand going straight for his crotch.
+And as if it were really Nihlus speaking, he turned around in the video, half-sitting with his back in the corner, his right hand on his groin.
 Saren tried to swallow the embarrassment, but his mouth was dry.